Web3 Compliance Careers in 2026: How AML, Fraud, Cyber, Legal and Finance Professionals Can Move Into Blockchain Jobs

 A meaningful part of blockchain hiring is moving closer to regulated money, regulated assets, investigations, reporting, transaction monitoring, tokenized infrastructure, and policy-driven systems.

-When a company works with tokenized assets, somebody has to think through onboarding rules, asset restrictions, custody boundaries, redemption flows, reporting, approvals, and operational edge cases.
+In tokenized asset work, value comes from understanding onboarding rules, asset restrictions, custody boundaries, approvals, redemption flows, reporting, and operational exceptions.

 That is why this side of blockchain hiring matters more than many candidates realize.